 - Filtering is naturally enforced from the UTM.

 - It can be enabled and fully implemented on any network in moments.

 - Single Sign-On(SSO) user authentication is not possible prior to version 9.2.
 In the older versions, users could only be authenticated by requesting credentials.

 - Only port 80 web traffic can be silently intercepted and filtered.
-Port 443 HTTPS traffic can also be transparently proxied, but a new signing certificate must be installed on user systems to allow this this to be filtered silently.
+Port 443 HTTPS traffic can also be transparently proxied, but prior to 9.2, a new signing certificate must be installed on user systems to allow this this to be filtered silently.
 In 9.2, SNI-based HTTPS filtering is possible, which allows you to filter HTTPS content without installing a certificate, but does not allow in-stream antivirus scanning of web traffic.

 There are two different transparent operation modes available, Transparent and Transparent with Authentication.

 Transparent mode applies the same filtering options to all computers within the networks that it is configured to protect.
 It does not authenticate users, and cannot differentiate by anything other than IP address.

 Standard modes require that the browser be configured to use or to look for a proxy server.
 They require some initial setup, but when done correctly, can offer the maximum amount of flexibility.

 - Supports SSO modes of authentication in all recent UTM versions.